Gamma Pickleball Paddles

 Gamma Fusion 2.0 Pickleball Paddle Review

-The Fusion 2.0 is a Gamma’s wide body composite paddle with similar core and textured fiberglass face as the Micron 2.0 although slightly heavier (8 oz) and a wider body which maximizes the sweet spot.
+The Fusion 2.0 is a Gamma’s widebody composite paddle with similar core and textured fiberglass face as the Micron 2.0 although slightly heavier (8 oz) and a wider body that maximizes the sweet spot.

-The Fusion is a good quality composite paddle that will to appeal to all skill levels while still reasonably priced.
-The 4″ grip is ideal for small sized hands.
+The Fusion is a good quality composite paddle that will appeal to all skill levels while still reasonably priced.
+The 4″ grip is ideal for small-sized hands.
 Taller players with larger hands may want to look to the grips that Gamma offers so they can build up the stock handle to match their grip size.

-The Phaser 2.0 balances power and control for the all-around player.
-This type of paddle is a good option for someone who is neither a dominate touch nor power player and is looking for maneuverability while still having enough power for winner overheads and drives.
+The Gamma Phaser 2.0 paddle balances power and control for the all-around player.
+This type of paddle is a good option for someone who is neither a dominating touch nor a power player and is looking for maneuverability while still having enough power for winner overheads and drives.

-The Phaser 2.0 weighs in at about half an ounce more than the Voltage so if you’re looking for a lighter paddle scroll down to check out the Volatage 2.0 which is Gamma’s high end performance graphite paddle.
+The Phaser 2.0 weighs in at about half an ounce more than the Voltage so if you’re looking for a lighter paddle scroll down to check out the Voltage 2.0 which is Gamma’s high-end performance graphite paddle.